On WNUR (Chicago)’s This Is Hell!, listen to Eugene McCarraher explain how the “surrogate divinity” of capitalism swallowed our lives:

 “An extraordinary work of intellectual history as well as a scholarly tour de force, a bracing polemic, and a work of Christian prophecy…McCarraher challenges more than 200 years of post-Enlightenment assumptions about the way we live and work.”—The Observer

 “A majestic achievement…It is a work of great moral and spiritual intelligence, and one that invites contemplation about things we can’t afford not to care about deeply.”—Commonweal

 “More brilliant, more capacious, and more entertaining, page by page, than his most ardent fans dared hope.
 The magnitude of his accomplishment—an account of American capitalism as a religion…will stun even skeptical readers.”—Christian Century

-Informed by cultural history and theology as well as economics, management theory, and marketing, The Enchantments of Mammon looks not to Marx and progressivism but to nineteenth-century Romantics for salvation.
-The Romantic imagination favors craft, the commons, and sensitivity to natural wonder.
-It promotes labor that, for the sake of the person, combines reason, creativity, and mutual aid.
-In this impassioned challenge, McCarraher makes the case that capitalism has hijacked and redirected our intrinsic longing for divinity—and urges us to break its hold on our souls.
+Informed by cultural history and theology as well as management theory, The Enchantments of Mammon looks to nineteenth-century Romantics, whose vision of labor combined reason, creativity, and mutual aid, for salvation.
+In this impassioned challenge to some of our most firmly held assumptions, McCarraher argues that capitalism has hijacked our intrinsic longing for divinity—and urges us to break its hold on our souls.